KOYAMANI/flutter_challenge/README.md

 A Flutter project for the Coding Challenge.

-## Get Started
+## Getting Started

-Ensure to enable the location service on your device.
+Please enable location services on your device.

 ## Environment